Mexidol emoxypine - detailed description of the substance

 Use of emoxipine to reduce alcohol withdrawal symptoms

 Emoxipine and Mexidol offer significant benefits in the management of Alcohol Withdrawal Syndrome (AWS).
 In this regard, a study was conducted to evaluate the efficacy of 3-oxypyridine and succinic acid derivatives (emoxipine, reamberin and mexidol) in reducing symptoms of anxiety and depression during the treatment of Alcohol Withdrawal Syndrome (AWS) [19].
 This short-term, double-blind, placebo-controlled, randomized study evaluated the effects of these drugs during a 14-day inpatient treatment period for AWS.
-The results revealed that all of the drugs tested reduced the duration of specific anxiety and depression symptoms associated with AWS, with the extent of the effect varying depending on the drug's chemical composition.
-Mexidol significantly reduced "terror," "respiratory" and "cardiovascular" anxiety symptoms by 25-50%, and improved "decreased appetite" and "difficulty concentrating" symptoms by 28.5%.
+The results revealed that all of the drugs tested reduced the duration of specific anxiety and depression symptoms associated with AWS, with the extent of the effect varying depending on the drug's formulation.
+Mexidol significantly reduced "terror," "respiratory," and "cardiovascular" symptoms of anxiety by 25-50%, and improved symptoms of "decreased appetite" and "difficulty concentrating" by 28.5%.
 Reamberin shortened the length of "gastrointestinal" and "respiratory" anxiety symptoms by 17-50% and "internal tension" by 7%.
 Emoxipine provided relief from "insomnia" and "respiratory" symptoms, but had no effect on the duration of objective depressive symptoms.
 Both emoxypine and reamberin reduced the intensity of affective and cognitive symptoms by 32-37%, although they had no effect on self-reported anxiety.
 These findings suggest a potential role for emoxipine and mexidol in offering targeted relief and support during the difficult process of alcohol withdrawal.

 Smoking cessation and nicotine reduction vs. mexidol support